mozilla/global-sprint/_articles/site-hosts/checklist.md

 * If possible, print off list of participants from your Ti.to registration site, so you know who to expect and can check people in as they arrive
 * Print signage: posters, Participation Guidelines, nametags as needed to bring to the Site.
 * Test network access - confirm WiFi name and password for your site
-* OPTIONAL: check in with food suppliers, if providing
+* (OPTIONAL) Check in with food suppliers, if providing

 ### What do do the morning of the Sprint